Babysitting: Dealing With Choking

 - Do not reach into a child's mouth to try to remove the object.

-If the child is able to breathe and talk while gagging or coughing, then the airway is not completely blocked.
+If a child is able to breathe and talk while gagging or coughing, then the airway is not blocked.
 Keep an eye on the child if this happens — most likely, he or she is having a coughing attack and will be fine afterward.

-But if the child had a serious choking attack and continues coughing or wheezing, or has difficulty swallowing or breathing, call 911 immediately and then the child's parents.
+If a child had a serious choking attack and has difficulty breathing or speaking, call 911 immediately.
+After you call 911, call the child's parents.

-- Never feed kids younger than 4 years old foods that are easy to choke on, such as nuts, raw carrots, popcorn, and hard or gooey candy.
+- Never feed kids younger than 4 years old foods that are easy to choke on, such as nuts, raw carrots or celery, popcorn, fruits with pits or seeds (like cherries), and hard or gooey candy.
 Cut foods like hot dogs and grapes into small pieces.

 - Make sure that kids sit down to eat, take small bites, and don't talk or laugh with their mouths full while eating.

-- In a house with babies and toddlers, pick up items off the floor that might be dangerous if swallowed.
+- In a house with babies and toddlers, pick up items that might be dangerous if swallowed and put them out of the child's reach.
 These include deflated balloons, coins, beads, pen caps, and batteries.
 Keep toys or gadgets with small parts out of reach.

 Reviewed by: Kate M. Cronan, MD